rokstrnisa/RokClock/README.markdown

   option counts towards the "unknown" root project.
 The `nothing` option does not count towards anything.

+- `writeTimeouts` (default: `false`): If set to `true`, the program writes a log entry whenever the end of a wait period is reached without being interrupted by the user.
+The log entry consists of the start time and the end time equal to the end time of the previous log entry, and is titled `(timed out)`.

 - `logFilename` (default: `log.txt`): The filename of the log file.

 - `projectsFilename` (default: `projects.txt`): The filename of the projects